MakeSchool-Tutorials/Tip-Calculator-Swift4/P4-Implementing-Subviews/content.md

 ### Configuring Attributes

 > [action]
-In `Main.storyboard`, select your nav bar's switch.
+In `Main.storyboard`, select your header view's switch.
 Navigate to the _Attributes Inspector_ in the _Utilities area_ and change the following attributes:
 >
 ![Switch Attributes](assets/switch_attrs.png)
 >